4 Nov 2022

-Both these methods achieve the same thing – they ensure your confidential information remains confidential.
+Both these methods seek to ensure that your confidential information remains confidential.

-Only if an employee is already working for the business, and does not have a confidentiality clause in their employment contract, should you ask the employee to sign a stand-alone non-disclosure agreement (“NDA”).
+Only if the employee is already working for the business, and there was no confidentiality clause in their employment contract, should you ask the employee to sign a stand-alone non-disclosure agreement (“NDA”).

-Employers prefer the former method because they can guarantee that the employee will maintain confidentiality from the employee’s first day at work.
-Employment agreements are signed by employees when they first start working.
-By including a confidentiality clause in the employee’s employment agreement, employers are signalling to employees that the obligation to maintain confidentiality is non-negotiable.
+Employers prefer the former because the clause guarantees that the employee will maintain confidentiality from the employee’s first day at work – as employment agreements are signed when they first start working.
+By including a confidentiality clause in the employee’s employment agreement, employers are signaling to employees that the obligation to maintain confidentiality is non-negotiable.
 If an employee contests the inclusion of the confidentiality provision, an employer can simply refuse to hire the employee.
-Employers, by having this right to refuse to hire an employee, can guarantee employees are bound to maintain confidentiality.
+By having this right to refuse to hire an employee, employers can guarantee that employees are bound to maintain confidentiality.

-Employers try to avoid the latter method because they cannot guarantee confidentiality in the same way.
-This is because, if an employee refuses to sign the NDA, the employer does not have the simple solution of refusing to hire the employee.
-If the employer chooses the fire the employee for refusing to sign the NDA, the employer is likely to fall foul of unfair dismissal laws, and risks having to pay large amounts in compensation to the employee.
+Employers often dislike using an NDA because it cannot guarantee confidentiality to the same degree.
+This is because if an employee refuses to sign the NDA, the employer cannot simply refuse to hire the employee.
+If the employer chooses the fire the employee for refusing to sign the NDA, the employer will likely fall foul of unfair dismissal laws, and risk having to pay large amounts in compensation to the employee.

-As a general rule of thumb, anyone who works for you who will or may come into contact with confidential information should be bound by either a confidentiality clause or an NDA.
+As a rule of thumb, anyone who works for you who will or may encounter confidential information should be bound by either a confidentiality clause or an NDA.

-A ‘confidentiality clause’ is a clause often inserted into employment contracts that imposes an obligation on employees not to disclose proprietary and other specified pieces of information.
+A ‘confidentiality clause’ is a clause inserted into employment contracts.
+It imposes the obligation on employees to not disclose proprietary and/or other specified pieces of information.

-In essence, it legally obliges the employee not to disclose information of a specified kind that they can expect to be exposed to in the course of their employment.
-This obligation often is explicitly stated to continue in effect even if the employment agreement comes to an end.
+It legally obliges the employee to not disclose information of a specified kind to which they will likely be exposed in the course of their employment.
+This obligation will often have a continued effect even if the employment agreement comes to an end.

-This is an exemplar confidentiality clause found in employment contracts:
+This is an example of the typical confidentiality clause in employment contracts:

 (2) The Employee agrees not to make any unauthorized copies of any of the Employer's business secrets or information without the Employer's consent, nor to remove any of the Employer's business secrets or information from the Employer's facilities.”

-DocPro offers employment agreement templates with comprehensive confidentiality clauses included.
-Each variation of employment agreement differs based on the party they favour – the employer or employee - and differs to reflect whether share options are granted to employees or not.
+We have created employment agreement templates with comprehensive confidentiality clauses included for your use.
+Each variation of employment agreement differs based on the party they favour – the employer or employee – and differs to reflect whether share options are granted to employees or not.

-You can find and select a suitable employment agreement template here: https://docpro.com/cat35/human-resource-employment/employment-contract-joining-letter-offer-letter
+You can find and select a suitable employment agreement template here.

-A non-disclosure agreement (“NDA”), also called a confidentiality agreement, in the employment context, is a contract between an employer and employee, wherein an employee agrees not to disclose, process or otherwise use confidential information belonging to the company.
+In the employment context, a non-disclosure agreement (“NDA”) or a confidentiality agreement is a contract between an employer and employee where the employee agrees to not disclose or use confidential information belonging to the company.

-To provide some more context, there are two types of NDAs: ‘Mutual’ and ‘Unilateral’ NDAs.
-They differ with respect to which parties are obliged to maintain confidentiality.
+There are two types of NDAs: ‘Mutual’ and ‘Unilateral’ NDAs.
+They differ as to which parties are obliged to maintain confidentiality.